5ucur/hex-sitelen-lasin/README.md

 # tokex-convert-py
-A toki pona to tokex converter, v1.1
+A toki pona hex enoder, v1.1.
+Based on Tokex (see below), but encoding will probably diverge.

 Takes input once run or via stdin, outputs in text or bytes to stdout, or in bytes to a binary file.
 Doesn't implement the Tokex full stop conversion as of yet.